dilipabc/node_frame_1/README.md

     * URL Params

-    How to received the data in node js from url's.
+    How to received the data in Node Js from url's.

     ```js
     const FileNameController = {